 As Christians, we tend to get into this mindset that the gospel is the door, and once we walk through it, we need to get to the cool stuff.
 Progressive Christians want to be about social justice, Evangelicals of all stripes want to be culturally relevant, and Pentecostals and Charismatics become all about power.

 When we read books that emphasize social action, the power of the Holy Spirit, or life improvement tips and leave out the gospel, we are missing the point of Scripture.
-The gospel impacts every area of our lives and, it’s not about a liberal or conservative political agenda, Jesus’s Kingdom is not of this world; no amount of liberal or conservative action will have any bearing on eternity.
+The gospel impacts every area of our lives and it’s not about a liberal or conservative political agenda.
+Jesus’s Kingdom is not of this world; no amount of liberal or conservative action will have any bearing on eternity.

 We need to read books and listen to podcasts that have the gospel in them.
 If you don’t quite see how the gospel relates to every area, read The Gospel-Shaped Life by Ian Hamilton.
-We never graduate from the gospel and people cannot receive the good news or the good things God has for them without first hearing they are a sinner and need to repent.
+We never graduate from the gospel, and people cannot receive the good news or the good things God has for them without first hearing they are a sinner and need to repent.

 Leaders in the Church today often say people know they are sinners.
-It’s simply not true, if you ask someone if they think they are good, they will say yes.
-Scripture is clear that we are not good (Romans 3:10-12, Isaiah 64:6), that’s why Jesus came, to redeem the unrighteous.
+It’s simply not true; if you ask someone if they think they are good, they will say yes.
+Scripture is clear that we are not good (Romans 3:10-12, Isaiah 64:6); that’s why Jesus came to redeem the unrighteous.

-The Word of Christ brings salvation, people can see good works and miracles all day long, that doesn’t convert people.
+The Word of Christ brings salvation; people can see good works and miracles all day long, but that doesn’t convert people.
 Jesus rebuked the cities where most of His works were done because they didn’t repent.
 Unbelievers and Christians alike need to hear the gospel every day because it’s the gospel that saves us and it’s the gospel that sanctifies us.